CSLearning4U/StudentCSP/_sources/CSPIntroData/mixup_data.rst

    first = numbers[1]
    last = numbers[4] #distractor

 .. parsonsprob:: ch16ex2muc
    :numbered: left
+   :practice: T
    :adaptive:

    The following program segment should iterate through the list of prices and discount them by 50%.
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
-   prices <- [21.99, 25.99, 19.99, 10.99, 15.99]
+   price_lst = [21.99, 25.99, 19.99, 10.99, 15.99]
-   discounts <- []
+   discounts = []
    =====
-   FOR EACH price IN prices
+   for price in price_lst:
    =====
-       new_price <- price * .50
+       new_price = price * .50
    =====
-       APPEND(discounts, new_price)
+       discounts.append(new_price)
    =====
-   FOR EACH price IN discounts #distractor
+   for price in discounts: #distractor
    =====
-       APPEND(price, prices) #distractor
+       price.append(price_lst) #distractor

 .. parsonsprob:: ch16ex3muc
    :numbered: left
+   :practice: T
    :adaptive:

-   The following program segment should iterate through the strings in list and append them to long_list if the length is greater than 4.
+   The following program segment should iterate through the strings in <i>list</i> and append them to <i>long_list</i> if the length is greater than 4.
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>

    -----
    list = ["four", "Michigan", "yellow", "at", "blue"]